 It is believed that the United Kingdom produced nine different types of warheads over the course of its nuclear history.
-Its stockpile peaked at approximately 500 warheads between 1974-1981 but has now dropped to about 200 warheads, about 120 of which are operationally available.
-According to the 2015 Strategic Defense and Security Review, the overall nuclear stockpile should decrease to 180 by the mid-2020s.
+Its stockpile peaked at approximately 500 warheads between 1974-1981 but has now dropped to about 225 warheads, about 120 of which are operationally available.
+However, in early 2021 the UK government reversed a 2015 pledge to reduce the overall nuclear stockpile to 180 by the mid-2020s.
 The landmark Integrated Review of Security, Defense, Development and Foreign Policy instead raised the cap to 260 warheads, a 40% increase and the first since the Cold War.

 While maintaining the smallest deployed nuclear arsenal of the five nuclear-weapon states recognized under the Nuclear Non-Proliferation Treaty, the United Kingdom is deliberately ambiguous about “when, how and at what scale” it would choose to use its nuclear weapons, as well as its true operational stockpile.

 Recent Analysis on the United Kingdom

 - Gatekeeping nuclear-powered submarines: What will the precedent be?
 May 9, 2023